boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 instance.saveDashboard(publishModel, containerId);
 ```

 > **NOTE:** Please customize the `saveDashboard()` function in the dashboard designer using the web application.
-For more details, please refer to this [link](/faq/how-to-create-own-publish-dialog-for-designer-embedding/).
+For more details, please refer to [this documentation](/faq/how-to-create-own-publish-dialog-for-designer-embedding/).

 ## updateDatasource()